Board and Management Committees

 Appointment of Directors

-The Audit Committee comprises a minimum of three non-executive directors, two of whom represent a quorum.
+The Audit Committee comprises a minimum of three Non-Executive Directors.
 The committee assists the Boards in fulfilling their oversight responsibilities in respect of the integrity of: Unilever's financial statements; risk management and internal control arrangements; compliance with legal and regulatory requirements; the performance, qualifications and independence of the external auditors; the policy on work that can and cannot be performed by the external auditors and the compliance thereof; and the performance of the internal audit function.

 The committee is also responsible for making recommendations to the Boards on the nomination of and compensation payable to the external auditors.
 The Audit Committee is fully compliant with the rules regarding Audit Committees that are applicable in the Netherlands, UK and US.

-The Compensation Committee comprises a minimum of three non-executive directors (other than the Chairman who may be appointed as an additional member).
-The committee reviews the remuneration of the executive and non-executive directors and the tier of management directly below the Boards.
-It also has responsibility for the cash and executive and all employee share-based incentive plans and the leadership development, remuneration policy and performance evaluation of the Unilever Leadership Executive and Senior Corporate Executives.
+The Compensation Committee comprises a minimum of three Non-Executive Directors (other than the Chairman who may be appointed as an additional member).
+The committee reviews the remuneration of the Executive and Non-Executive Directors and Unilever Leadership Executive.
+It also has responsibility for the design and terms of executive and all employee share-based incentive plans and the remuneration policy for the Unilever Leadership Executive and Senior Corporate Executives.
+The committee is also concerned with the performance evaluation of the Unilever Leadership Executive.

 Corporate responsibility committee

-The Corporate Responsibility Committee comprises a minimum of three non-executive directors.
+The Corporate Responsibility Committee comprises a minimum of two Non-Executive Directors.
 The committee has responsibility for the oversight of Unilever's corporate responsibility and its reputation as a responsible corporate citizen.

 The Nominating and Corporate Governance Committee

-The Nominating and Corporate Governance Committee comprises a minimum of three non-executive directors.
-The committee recommends to the Boards candidates for the positions of director and has responsibilities for succession planning; reporting on the Boards’ policy; and oversight of corporate governance matters.
+The Nominating and Corporate Governance Committee comprises a minimum of three Non-Executive Directors.
+The committee recommends to the Boards candidates for the positions of director and has responsibilities for succession planning; reporting on Board diversity and oversight of corporate governance matters.

 The Disclosure Committee

-The Disclosure Committee comprises the Group Controller, the Chief Legal Officer, the Group Secretary, the Group Treasurer and the NV and PLC Deputy Secretaries.
+The Disclosure Committee comprises the EVP Financial Control, Risk Management, Pensions & Sustainability, the EVP Corporate Strategy M&A and Treasury, the EVP Finance – Clusters and Categories, the Group Secretary, and the NV and PLC Deputy Secretaries.
 The purpose of the committee is to help the Boards ensure that financial and other information that ought to be disclosed publicly by Unilever is disclosed in a timely manner and that the information that is disclosed is complete and accurate.

 Routine Business committees

-Routine Business Committees are set up to conduct routine business as and when the Boards consider that they are necessary and administer certain matters previously agreed by our boards or by the Unilever executive.
+Routine Business Committees are set up to conduct routine business as and when the Boards consider that they are necessary and administer certain matters previously agreed by our boards or by the Unilever Leadership Executive.